The Agentic Kill Chain: Defending Against Autonomous Cyber Attacks in 2026

 02. Stochastic Malware: The Era of One-Time-Use Exploits

-One of the most dangerous outputs of the {KW} is “Stochastic Malware.”
+One of the most dangerous outputs of the Agentic Kill Chain is “Stochastic Malware.”
 Traditional anti-virus relies on signatures.
 Advanced EDR relies on behavioral patterns.
 Stochastic malware, however, is unique for every single infection.

 The attacking agent generates the malware code on-the-fly, specifically tailored to the target’s kernel version and library configuration.
 This is the ultimate implementation of the “Negative Time-to-Exploit” concept we discussed in our Dirtyfrag Technical Breakdown.